-10 Tough Flowers That Survive in Harsh Sun
+10 Flowers that Thrive in Full Sun

 If your garden is all sun and no shade, these plants will add vibrance to your space.

-Tough Full Sun Flowers For Your Garden
+Full Sun Flowers For Your Garden

 To find out what planting zone you live in, refer to this chart from the USDA.
 Matching plants to your climate, soil, sunlight and moisture levels gives you the most success with the least effort.
 Native flowers are always a good place to start.
-They provide food for native birds and butterflies, and they’re already accustomed to your region.
+They provide food for backyard wildlife like native birds and butterflies, and they’re already accustomed to your region.

 If you include some of these in your garden planning, you’ll be able to say you have some of the toughest plants in America!